US natural gas futures head for weekly dip as heat wave eases

 Aug 18 (Reuters) - U.S. natural gas futures fell to a more than two-week low on Friday, on expectations of weak demand heading into a seasonally slow season and as relief from heat waves raised the prospect of less consumption for cooling.

-Front-month gas futures NGc1 for September delivery on the New York Mercantile Exchange were down 6.3 cents, or 2.4%, at $2.56 per million British thermal units (mmBtu) 10:27 a.m.
-EDT (14:27 GMT).
+Front-month gas futures NGc1 for September delivery on the New York Mercantile Exchange settled 7 cents, or 2.7% lower, at $2.551 per million British thermal units (mmBtu).
 The contract was on track to post a weekly decline of about 8%.

 Gas prices are drifting back down on some expected temperature moderation as production maintains at a lofty level, analysts at Ritterbusch and Associates said in a note.